Table of Contents

 Offering career progression chances demonstrate that you are committed to helping your nurses advance their careers.

-You can recruit and hire fresh graduates into various specializations by offering new-graduate residency programs and transition-to-practice programs.
+You can recruit and hire fresh graduates into various specializations by offering new-graduate residency programs and transition-to-practice programs, or programs like registered nursing which is designed to prepare graduates for a variety of healthcare settings.

 You can further offer your team and department leaders advanced leadership programs that help develop their management skills.